wp-plugins/feature-a-page-widget/readme.txt

 = 0.9.5 =
 Cool icons in the "Select page" interface plus fixes for two nasty bugs.

-== Roadmap ==
+== Other Notes ==

 = Known Theme Incompatibilities =
 * "Theme ID".
 [Support thread with fix.](http://wordpress.org/support/topic/text-not-wrapped-around-image?replies=4)

+= Known Plugin Incompatibilities =
+* "qTranslate".
+Escapes translations so they don't work.
+Will hopefully fix in the future.

-= Philosophy =
+= Plugin Philosophy =
 I'm open to adding more features, but the widget options _must_ remain straight-forward and quick to set up.
 Following the 80/20 rule, I'm hoping this widget will contain the 20% of useful features that 80% of people need.

-= 1.5.0 =
-* New widget options added if/when a consensus arises from feedback.

-= 1.0.0 =
-* First Official WordPress.org Repository release.
-* Stable.
-Simple.

-= 0.9.5 =
-* Beta Release.
-Bug fixes from Alpha.
-* Added icons in "Select Page" list to show pages with featured image & excerpt
+To effect the direction of the plugin, [view and vote on feature and option requests](http://mrwweb.com/feature-a-page-widget-plugin-wordpress/#gform_wrapper_5).